kant/tflow2/README.md

 ### Command line arguments
 `-aggregation=int`

-  This is the time window in seconds used for aggregation of flows
+  This is the time window in seconds used for aggregation of flows.

 `-alsologtostderr`

-  Will send logs to stderr on top
+  Will send logs to stderr on top.

 `-anonymize=bool`

-  If set to true IP addresses will be replaced with NULL before dumping flows to disk.
+  If set to true, IP addresses will be replaced with NULL before dumping flows to disk.
 Default is false.

 `-bgp=bool`